 One of the circumstances to analyze is if employees are working under a collective agreement.
 Unions have filed grievances in some instances when employee benefits are terminated or decreased after the age of 65.

-An employer may need to review their employee benefits policies in light of their collective agreements and ensure that their aging demographic does not experience coverage diminishment or disappearance altogether.
+An employer may need to review their policies on employee benefits for seniors in light of their collective agreements and ensure that their aging demographic does not experience coverage diminishment or disappearance altogether.

-If you have questions about your employee benefit coverage for your aging baby boomers in the workplace, please call Benefit Strategies in Edmonton, Alberta at 780-437-5070 to discuss your options on various benefits packages.
+If you are over 65 and have questions about employee benefits for seniors and aging baby boomers in the workplace, please call Benefit Strategies in Edmonton, Alberta at 1-780-437-5070 to discuss your options on various benefits packages.

 You might also like our blog on What Does Employee Health and Wellness Mean to Your Business.